Glossary of Wholesale Terminology

 Sales Channel: see Distribution Channel.

-Sales Representative (aka Sales Rep): A salesperson whose job is to pitch a company and its products to prospects.
+Sales Representative (aka Sales Rep): A salesperson whose job is to pitch a company and its products to leads and prospects.
 This person might be an employee of the company working on salary and/or commission, or this person could be an independent contractor, such as a broker.
+At a small business, a Sales Rep and Account Manager may be one and the same.

 Target: a potential customer that you know you want to work with and are actively pursuing.
 Maybe they’re simply a great fit for your product, or perhaps they hold some greater symbolic relevance for your brand, or maybe you think they could open up a new channel for you.
 Regardless, targets bypass the lead stage and become prospects even if they haven’t expressed any interest in your products yet.
 Often a target is already carrying a different vendor from within your category, so you know they spend in your category — you just need to convince them that your product is better.